polybar/polybar/README.md

 ### Fonts

 When working with unicode symbols, remember that fonts render the symbols differently.
 Changing font can drastically improve the quality of your bar.
-One must-have font is [Unifont](http://unifoundry.com/unifont.html), which has great unicode coverage.
+[Unifont](http://unifoundry.com/unifont.html) has great unicode coverage, which makes it really useful.

-Also try different icon fonts, such as [Font Awesome](http://fontawesome.io/icons/) and [Material Icons](https://design.google.com/icons/).
+Also try different icon fonts, such as [Font Awesome](http://fontawesome.io/icons), [Material Icons](https://design.google.com/icons) and my personal favorite: [Siji](https://github.com/stark/siji).

 *TODO: Describe usage in configuration...*